Vitamin B12 total synthesis: The Harvard/ETH synthesis of cobyric acid: the path to the common corrinoid intermediate via A/B-corrin ring closure

-The ETH approach to the synthesis of cobyric acid: the path to the common corrinoid intermediate via A/D-corrin-ring closure
+The ETH synthesis of cobyric acid: the path to the common corrinoid intermediate via A/D-corrin-ring closure

-In the A/D approach to the synthesis of cobyric acid, the four ring precursors (ring-C precursor only formally so) derive from the two enantiomers of one common chiral starting material.
-All three vinylogous amidine bridges that connect the four peripheral rings were constructed by the sulfide contraction method, with the B-C-component – already prepared for the A/B-approach – serving as an intermediate.
-The photochemical A/D-secocorrin→corrin cycloisomerization, by which the corrin ring was closed between rings A and D, is a novel process, targeted and found to exist in a model study (cf. fig. 2).
+In the A/D approach to the synthesis of cobyric acid, the four ring precursors (ring C precursor only formally so) derive from the two enantiomers of one common chiral starting material.
+All three vinylogous amidine bridges that connect the four peripheral rings were constructed by the sulfide contraction method, with the B–C component–already prepared for the A/B approach–serving as an intermediate.
+The photochemical A/D seco-corrin→corrin cycloisomerization, by which the corrin ring was closed between rings A and D, is a novel process, targeted and found to exist in a model study (Figure 2).